ssjatmhmy/agares/UserGuide.md

 *Please deploy your analysis file in the 'analysis' folder.*

 ## API for writting an analysis file:
-The API ask_agares() is the only API for an analysis file.
+The API ask_agares() is the only indispensable API for an analysis file.
 Before using it, you should import it from agares.engine.ag.
 There are some demos in the 'analysis' folder that might be helpful.

+If you want to use the comment data from the SnowBall website, agares has a loader class for you.
+Here is an example to show how to use it:
+        from agares.datasource.SnowBallCmtLoader import SnowBallCmtLoader
+        SBLoader = SnowBallCmtLoader()
+        df_cmt = SBLoader.load('2016-02-14')
+        print(df_cmt)
+Make sure you have download the SnowBall cmt data before you load the data.
+If you have not download the data yet, use the script /agares/datasource/SnowBallCmtCrawler.py to do so.